Referential communication in heterogeneous communities of pre-trained visual deep networks: Experiments

-We thus compare the communication protocol emerging in the one-to-one and population setups.
-In the first, we train a communication protocol for each of the 36 possible different architecture pairs.
-For each pair, we then test learning for a sender or a receiver using every vision module not in the original pair (e.g., if the protocol was trained on the ResNet152-Swin pair, we test, as both learner senders and receivers, Inception, VGG 11, ViT-B/16 and ViT-S/16).
-In the population setup, the 5 possible leave-one-out populations of 5 different senders and 5 different receivers are trained on the referential game, and, for each, the learner agent will be the architecture we left out, acting as either sender or as receiver.
+In the (heterogeneous) one-to-one setup, we train a communication protocol for each of the 49 possible different architecture pairs.\footnote{These pairs also include homogeneous senders and receivers, but we will always add an heterogeneous agent to the pair.} For each pair, we then add a learner sender or receiver for every vision module not in the original pair (e.g., if the protocol was trained on the ResNet152-Swin pair, we test, as both learner senders and receivers, Inception, VGG 11, ViT-B/16, ViT-S/16-DINO and Resnet50-COCO).
+In the population setup, the 7 possible leave-one-out populations of 6 different senders and 6 different receivers are trained on the referential game, and, for each, the learner agent will use the 7th vision module that was left out, acting as either sender or as receiver.